Computational Analysis of Interfacial Dynamics in Angled Hele-Shaw Cells: Instability Regimes: Results: Comparing theory to simulations and stability regimes

 \subsection{Stability diagram}

 In Sec.~\ref{sec:verification}, the linear analysis was verified through numerical simulations of flows throughout the three regimes of the proposed stability classification.
-However, for marginal cases near the dividing curves between two regimes, we observed that the predictions of the linear theory were not quantitatively accurate when compared to DNS.
+However, for marginal cases near the dividing curves between two regimes, we observed that the predictions of the linear theory do not quantitatively agree with DNS.
 To better understand this discrepancy, we conducted further numerical experiments to explore the numerical regime map for various depth gradient values $\alpha$.
 In this subsection, we compare the numerical regime diagram to the theoretically predicted one.
 The result is shown in Fig.~\ref{fig:StabilityDiagram}.
 Other stability diagrams from previous research \citep{BT18,KXL2017,Brandao2018} have shown the (in)stability by linear stability analysis, experiments, or both.
-Here, for the first time, we supplement the diagram with 3D direct numerical simulation results, and make a comparison with the linear stability analysis.
+Here, we supplement the diagram with 3D direct numerical simulation results, and make a comparison with the linear stability analysis.